 Unfortunately, the answer to that question is not at all cut-and-dried.
 There are many factors that go into each case, and every lawsuit has its own unique qualities.
 Let’s look at how much you can expect from a car accident case, and explore why having a car accident lawyer increases your odds for significant settlement.

 Where Does the Money Come From?

 The first thing to understand is where the money comes from for your case.
-For the most part, the settlement you receive comes from the insurance company of the other driver.
+For the most part, the car accident settlement you receive comes from the insurance company of the other driver.
 In some cases, if the other driver wasn’t insured or didn’t have enough insurance, your insurance company can help to cover the difference, if you have uninsured motorist coverage or under-insured motorist coverage.

 If the other driver is wealthy enough, such as a driver for a large corporation, they might pay out the damages directly.
 For the most part, however, you’ll be dealing with insurance companies, both yours and the defendants.